 Student ID Cards can be activated as library cards.
-A student can take his/her Student ID and a current class schedule to the library for activation.
+A student at the Tsaile or Shiprock campuses or the Crownpoint Center can take his/her Student ID to the library for activation.
+Students at the other Centers can speak to someone on the Center staff to have a library card sent from Tsaile.
 Library Cards are needed to access the system, check out materials, and use the computers.